Chapter 1 General Provisions

 - When engaging in dialogue with investors, caution should be exercised on management of insider information, regardless of whether it is at a financial results briefing meeting or a small meeting, by focusing the dialogue on themes related to the Company’s sustainable growth and corporate value enhancement over the medium to long term.

-- The Investor Relations Department will proactively conduct investor-relations-related interviews, such as telephone interviews and small meetings with institutional investors.
+- The Investor Relations section will proactively conduct investor-relations-related interviews, such as telephone interviews and small meetings with institutional investors.
 In addition, a financial results briefing meeting will be held biannually, and explanations will be provided there by the Representative Director and CEO, Directors and Executive Officers.

 Established on May 9, 2016